 The monitoring programme is flexible to take account of specific environmental issues and unforeseen adverse impacts should they arise.
-It monitors all potential effects, including positive and negative ones (including cumulative effects - refer also to 7.3).
+It monitors all potential effects, including negative ones (includina positive and cumulative effects - refer also to 7.3).
 Monitoring can demonstrate the positive effects facilitated by the Plan and can enable, at an early stage, the identification of unforeseen adverse effects and the undertaking of appropriate remedial action.